New Professional Award

 HRA New Professional Travel Award Winner

 Erendina A. Delgadillo, LA Plaza de Cultura y Artes

 NCPH New Professional Travel Award Winner

-The National Council on Public History offers two $500 travel grants to encourage new professionals to attend the NCPH 2016 annual meeting: 2016 award winners will attend the meeting in Baltimore, Maryland, March 16-19.
+The National Council on Public History offers two $500 travel grants to encourage new professionals to attend the NCPH 2017 annual meeting: 2017 award winners will attend the meeting in Indianapolis, Indiana, April 19-22.
 (New professionals are individuals, such as recent graduates of public history programs, who have been working within the public history profession for less than three years.)
 Each award recipient will be presented with a certificate and a cash award during the awards breakfast at the annual meeting.
 One of the New Professional Awards is underwritten each year by Historical Research Associates, Inc. Award winners receive complimentary registration for for the awards breakfast.

 Applicants must be members of NCPH, must have been practicing public historians for no more than three (3) years, and must have no institutional travel support to attend the annual meeting.

 Applicants should submit a cover sheet, a current c.v. or resume, and a letter explaining how attendance at the annual meeting would be professionally beneficial.
 Applications will be judged on the strength of the c.v. and the persuasiveness of the letter.

 E-mail submissions only.